 —the division of labor and the interaction between conceptualization and formulation processes in

 (See publication in English 1977 and Dutch 1975)

 —the distinction between lemmas and lexemes in the Mental Lexicon for language production (1983; with Pieter Huijbers)

-—an early computational model of human sentence production (1987; with Eduard Hoenkamp)
+—an early computational model of the grammatical aspects of human sentence production (1982, 1987; with Eduard Hoenkamp)

-—the (neuro)cognitively motivated Performance Grammar (PG) formalism (1989-1996 with Koenraad De Smedt; since 1997 with Karin Harbusch; see Harbusch’s special PG page here).
+—the (neuro)cognitively motivated Performance Grammar (PG) formalism (1987-1996 with Koenraad De Smedt; since 1997 with Karin Harbusch; see Harbusch’s special PG page here)

 —a grammatical theory of clausal coordinate ellipsis based on similarities with speech error repairs (2009)

 —experimental and theoretical arguments for major overlap between the grammatical processing mechanisms underlying sentence comprehension and those underlying sentence production (2000)

 —design of a new neurocomputational architecture for human grammatical encoding and decoding (2014)

 —an explanation of verb placement errors in German and Dutch subordinate causal/argumentative clauses (with Karin Harbusch) (2016).